sirsh/wonky/README.md

 ## 01 Patterns and style
 Why?
 Maintainence.
 Cleanliness.
 Dealing with project uncertainty in a non ad-hoc way

 How?
-Correct abstraction.
+Appropriate abstractions.
 Modularity.
 Reuse.
 Separation of concerns.
 Small functions.

 ### Some things to Consider...